Supports to Encourage Low-income Families

-"As Butler County's community action agency, Supports to Encourage Low-Income Families (SELF) exists to enhance the quality of life for county residents by impacting the causes of poverty and empowering individuals to achieve, sustain and advocate self-sufficiency.”
+SELF’s Mission: to enhance the quality of life for Butler County residents by impacting the causes of poverty and empowering individuals to achieve, sustain and advocate self-sufficiency.

 What does that mean?
 We offer self-sufficiency programs that help people learn new skills, find a job, budget and save more money or even start a small business.
 We also help with utility assistance, home repairs and mobility modifications, and weatherization for low-income people in Butler County, Ohio.

 SAVE THE DATE: Friday April 15, 2016 at 6:00 p.m.

 Please plan to join us at SELF’s 20th Annual Awards Dinner & Silent Auction, to be held at Receptions Conference Center in Fairfield!